• Free shipping on all orders

 Lipoma Surgery: Why It’s Important

-Not all lipomas require surgery straight away, but it is important to consult your vet as soon as possible for an accurate diagnosis.
+Not all lipomas require surgery straight away, but it is important to consult your vet as soon as you notice one for an accurate diagnosis.
 Don’t wait around too long.
 There can be serious repercussions and long-term ill effects if a lipoma is not removed in time, depending on its size and location.
 And this isn’t one of those issues where the problem will resolve itself.
 Lipomas won’t go away without surgery, so there’s a chance your dog could experience discomfort or more severe problems depending on the lipoma’s size and location if it’s not removed.
 It’s best to be proactive.

-Even if you opt against surgery after your vet confirms the diagnosis, you’ll still need to keep an eye on your dog’s lipoma to determine if it develops into something more serious later.
+Even if you opt against surgery after your vet confirms the diagnosis, you’ll still need to keep an eye on your dog’s lipoma to determine its growth rate and if it develops into something more serious later.
 The earlier you go to your vet, the more information you will have.
 If the lipoma is left untreated and it continues to grow, it can cause your dog great discomfort or affect things like their mobility.

 What is the Cost of Lipoma Surgery?